-Skills in these subject areas are beneficial, however there are no prerequisites for this course.
-The foundations of each discipline will be covered in depth.
+Previous skill in all areas of Performing Arts is not required as the foundations of each discipline will be covered in depth.
+However, the course will also allow for extra development in preferred discipline.
 Students enrolling in this course can also take one other course from the core Performing Arts area e.g. dance, drama or music.
 Content covered in core performing arts subjects will be different to that of the performing arts course.